UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Locate your water meter inside or outside and always use a tool to open the outdoor lid safely.

 Before you can read your numbers, you need to find the device.
-If you live in a warmer climate, your meter is likely located outside in a concrete or plastic box set into the ground near the street curb.
-In colder regions where pipes might freeze, you will usually find the meter inside your home, typically in a basement or utility room near the main water shut-off valve.
+The most common location to locate your water meter depends heavily on the region where you live.
+In warm-climate areas, your meter is likely located outdoors in a concrete or plastic box set into the ground near the street curb or your front property line.
+Conversely, if you live in a cold-climate region where pipes run the risk of freezing, you will usually find the meter indoors.
+Indoor meters are typically mounted in a basement, crawlspace, or utility room near the main water shut-off valve.
 If you are unsure where yours is located, your local water provider can confirm your specific setup.

 Accessing an outdoor meter requires a bit of caution.
-The lids on these boxes can be heavy and are often secured to prevent tampering.
-We recommend using a long screwdriver or a specialized water meter key to pry the lid open rather than using your fingers.
+The lids on these ground-level pits can be heavy and are often tightly secured to prevent tampering.
+We recommend using a long screwdriver, a specialized water meter key, or a heavy-duty pry bar to lift the lid open rather than relying on your fingers.
 This protects your hands from getting pinched or injured by the heavy cover.
-Once the lid is off, check the inside carefully before reaching in.

-Always wear work gloves when opening an outdoor meter box.
-Spiders, insects, and even small rodents often seek shelter in these dry, enclosed spaces.
+๐Ÿšฉ Heads Up: Always wear thick work gloves when opening an outdoor meter box.
+Spiders, insects, and even small rodents often seek shelter in these dry, enclosed underground spaces.

 Illustration of a man comparing an analog meter with dials and a digital meter with a screen.